Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Bluebells in the wood

 Turn right, cross the field and cross a stile to the left of a tree.
-Go slightly left, heading for a large tree with a double trunk.
-Continue in approximately the same direction, heading for a red brick farmhouse.
-Go downhill and through a wide gap in the line of trees where there are remnants of an old fence.
+Head for a large tree with a double trunk.
+Continue in the same direction, heading for a distant red brick farmhouse.
+Go downhill and through a wide, deeply rutted gap in the line of trees.
 Head for the red brick house and cross a stile by a large tree to the left of the house.
 Turn right on the lane, eventually passing the allotments.
-Turn left on the main road and follow it back to Usk centre.
+Turn left on the road and follow it back to Usk centre.

 return to top >>>